sonovice/liquidGL/README.md

 ## Limitations

 - Animated or video content **behind** the pane is not re-captured in real-time; the snapshot is static for performance reasons.
 - All page content must be present (visible in the DOM) **before** you initialise LiquidGL.
-Deferred/scroll-triggered animations should be started **after** `on.init`.
+Deferred/scroll-triggered animations should be started **in** `on.init`.
 - The initial capture is synchronous and may block the main thread momentarily; call `LiquidGL()` inside a `DOMContentLoaded` or `load` handler to avoid jank during critical rendering.
 - Extremely long documents can exceed GPU texture limits, causing memory or performance issues.
 Consider segmenting very long pages or reducing `scaleFactor` (see source).

 ---

-## Border-radius
+## Other

+**Border-radius**

-LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.
+> LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.

+**Content Visibility**

+> It is recommended to use `z-index: 3;` on the content inside your target element to make it sit on top of the lens.
+You can also combine this with `mix-blend-mode: difference;` for better legibility.

 ---